binding-labs/binding-labs.github.io/Private Mempool API/Overview.md

 Unlike the public mempool, the hashrate available for block inclusion (confirmation) is expected to be a small subset of the total global hashrate.
 In addition, premium fee rate is expected to be applied.
 This makes using this service highly undesirable for transactions which are not non-standard nor require frontrunning protection.

-Actual block inclusion cannot be guaranteed, however it is possible to timeout or fully cancel a submitted transaction.
+Actual block inclusion cannot be guaranteed, however it is possible to timeout or forcefully cancel a submitted transaction.

 ---